Armaniac/pyexternalboxespmw2/src-bo/README.txt

 - Map background on radars
 - Visual Mouse: shows how the aimbot pushes your mouse and in which direction (disable with NUMPAD '-')

+Candidate features for further versions:
+- knife/tomahawk bot
+- more customized sprites for explosives
+- helis on map
+- enemy/friend detector on explosives/rcxd/dogs...

 Original credits for External BoxESP for MW2: